Sessions vies for Senate comeback in race shadowed by Trump

 MONTGOMERY, Ala.
 (AP) — Seeking a political comeback, former U.S. Attorney General Jeff Sessions is trying to beat out ex-college football coach Tommy Tuberville in Tuesday’s Republican primary runoff and reclaim the Alabama Senate seat he held for decades.
 To do that, Sessions also has to go through President Donald Trump.

-Trump has endorsed Tuberville, whose name recognition comes from his time on the sidelines at Auburn University, and turned decisively against his former Cabinet member, making direct appeals for Alabama voters to reject Sessions’s candidacy.
-“Do not trust Jeff Sessions,” Trump tweeted this spring.
-“He let our Country down.”
-And he weighed in again Saturday on Twitter, calling Tuberville “a winner who will never let you down” and castigating Sessions as “a disaster who has let us all down.
+The president weighed in again Saturday on Twitter, calling Tuberville “a winner who will never let you down” and castigating Sessions as “a disaster who has let us all down.
 We don’t want him back in Washington.”
+Sessions responded quickly: “My honor and integrity are far more important than these juvenile insults. … As you know, Alabama does not take orders from Washington.”

 Sessions safely held the Senate seat for 20 years before resigning to lead Trump’s Justice Department.
 Their relationship soured after Sessions withdrew from the investigation of Russia interference in the 2016 presidential election, a move that infuriates Trump to this day.
 Sessions said he had no choice because he participated in Trump’s 2016 campaign and could have been a potential subject or witness.